Q4 FY17 Revenue of $175.7M, FY17 Revenue of $728.2M

 As presented in the “Reconciliation of GAAP to Non-GAAP” tables in the accompanying press release, each of the non-GAAP financial measures excludes one or more of the following items:

-- Amortization of acquisition related intangibles, which include acquired intangibles such as purchased technology, customer relationships, trademarks, backlog and non-compete agreements.
+- Amortization of acquisition related intangibles, which include acquired intangibles such as purchased technology, patents, customer relationships, trademarks, backlog and non-compete agreements.

 - Acquisition related costs such as legal, accounting and other professional or consulting fees directly related to an acquisition.